intake/intake/docs/source/data-packages.rst

 * Packages that refer to remote data sources (such as databases and REST APIs) need to think about authentication.
 Do not include authentication credentials inside a data package.
 They should be obtained from the environment.
 * Data packages should depend on the Intake plugins required to read the data, or Intake itself.
 * Although it is technically possible to embed plugin code into a data package, this is discouraged.
-It is better to break that code out into a separate package so that it can be updated independent of the data without bloating disk usage in the package cache.
+It is better to break that code out into a separate package so that it can be updated independent of the data.
 * Anaconda Cloud accounts have disk usage limits, so be careful uploading data packages there.
 You may want to host them on a separate web server or cloud storage bucket.  `conda index <https://conda.io/docs/commands/build/conda-index.html>`_ will help you construct the required JSON metadata to host conda packages.